pauleppers/StockAnalysis/README.md

 Frontend: HTML and JavaScript are used to display data.

 ## Limitations
 There are many options that already exist that do similar comparisons (https://www.marketbeat.com/compare-stocks/).
-The real advantage will be the machine learning part that doesnít currently exist.
+The real advantage will be the machine learning part that doesn‚Äôt currently exist.

 ## Results/Analysis
 TBD